fifikim/books-cli/README.md

 ## Process <a name = "process"></a>

-I decided to write this program in my weaker language of the two so far that I practice.
+I decided to build this app in my weaker language of the two that I practice so far.
 I've just graduated a bootcamp concentrating on JavaScript & JS frameworks, so I thought this would be a great opportunity to refresh my rusty Python skills and demonstrate my range as a developer.

 That meant that I had a lot of research to do!
 Since I'm self-taught in Python, this project required quite a few aspects that I'd never encountered in this language.

+I wanted to avoid relying on using libraries, apart from built-in tools and those explicitly permitted in the instructions (to parse JSON & send API requests).

-Before I got started, I spent half a day researching approaches to Python CLI's.
-Many examples I found relied heavily on dependencies (which I wanted to avoid), until I found a blog about building a command line weather forecaster.
-I built <a href='github.com/fifikim/weather-cli'>this weather app</a> to get a sense of my process and then went to work on the books CLI.
+Before I got started, I spent half a day researching approaches to building Python CLI's.
+Many examples I found relied heavily on dependencies, until I found a blog about building a simple command line weather forecaster.
+I built <a href='github.com/fifikim/weather-cli'>this weather app</a> to get a sense of my process and then went to work on this Books CLI.

 ### Day One <a name = "day-one"></a>
 - Goals:
-  - ✅ Kanban board with user stories to guide feature implementation
+  - Kanban board with user stories to guide feature implementation
-  - ✅ Pseudocode a skeleton of the app & then write each function
+  - Pseudocode a skeleton of the app & then write each function

 - Wins:
   - ✅ Created a working (buggy) version with decent UI.
-  - ✅ Figured out how to save reading list to a local json file so that it persists after app exits.
+  - ✅ Figured out how to save reading list to a local json file so that data persists after app exits.
   - ✅ I got to code in Python again, yay!

 - Blockers:
   - 👻 What is Python? lol - feeling amnesia & constant urge to hit that semicolon key
-  - ❓ Have never written a test in Python - need to research tomorrow
+  - ❓ Have never written a test in Python (only Mocha/Chai for JS) - need to research tomorrow
   - ❓ Unsure how to handle queries including special characters

 ### Day Two <a name = "day-two"></a>
 - Goals:
   - Work on blockers from yesterday - testing, special characters
   - Improve UX:
-    - ✅ app should only exit when user decides to quit
+    - app should only exit when user decides to quit
     - let user cancel a search or save
     - add identifier to books (not displayed) to prevent saving duplicate entries
   - Look into ways to reduce coupling: ORM/encapsulation
-  - ✅ Modularize components for reusability & SOC
+  - Modularize components for reusability & SOC
-  - ✅ Break apart fns that aren't following SRP
+  - Break apart fns that aren't following SRP
-  - ✅ Create classes -- whoops!!!!
+  - Create classes -- whoops!!!!
 Edit book & menu fns to use classes

 - Wins:
   - ✅ Code feels much less redundant & cleaner after creating classes & methods.